• About Us

 If your license is suspended or revoked, you will need to follow a few steps to get it back:

-• The fee is $100 if the revocation resulted from a DWI conviction.
+• There is an additional fee if the revocation resulted from a DWI conviction.

 Suspension Hearings in North Carolina

 You may be entitled to a hearing in your judicial district.
-You can request a hearing by calling or writing to the DMV in Raleigh.
+You can request a hearing online, by mail, or in person at your local NCDMV.
 The DMV will notify you by mail of the time and location of the hearing.

 If your hearing does not help you, you have the option of appealing the DMV’s decision within 30 days.
 To do this, you will need to contact the Superior Court of your residential county.